Supporting New Zealand small businesses for 5 years.

 Short-term business funding can give your company the boost it needs.
 Still, there are a few things that you need to consider before applying.

 They can get you the working capital you need to keep everything running smoothly.
 If you play your cards right, this can be a smart business move.
+Investors can also be a source of funding for New Zealand small businesses when traditional loans are not available.

 What Is a Small Business Loan?